lakshmireddy-77/docker/README.md

 ======
-COPY and ADD both copies the code from local to conatiner, but it has 2 advantages it can directly fetch the file from the internet
+COPY and ADD both copies the code from local to conatiner, but it has 2 advantages it can directly fetch the file from the internet docker rm -f copy docker build -t add:v1 docker run -d -p 80:80 --name add add:v1

+* here it will download the file but it can directly give the read acess no we need to do that